 DUI with Serious Bodily Injury in Okaloosa County

-If you were in an accident where someone was injured and there was a suspicion that you were driving under the influence of alcohol or drugs, do not wait until charges have been filed.
-Get out in front of this and call Flaherty Defense Firm today.
-We are an experienced felony DUI team in Okaloosa County and we are ready to put our 16 years of experience to work for you.
+My name is Tim Flaherty.
+I’ve been a criminal defense attorney in Okaloosa County since 2001.
+If you were in an accident where someone was injured, and there was a suspicion that you were driving under the influence of alcohol or drugs, do not wait until charges have been filed.
+Get in front of this and call Flaherty Defense Firm today at (850) 243-6097.

 What is Driving Under the Influence with Serious Bodily Injury (DUI w/SBI)?

-The second prong of this charge is that a person who is under the influence causes or contributes to serious bodily injury to another (or themselves).
+- The person who is under the influence causes or contributes to serious bodily injury to another (or themselves).

-This charge is a third degree felony with a potential of up to five years in state prison along with fines, court costs, restitution for injury, driver’s license suspension, and probation.
+DUI with Serious Bodily Injury is a third degree felony with a potential of up to 5 years in state prison along with fines, court costs, restitution for injury, driver’s license suspension and probation.
+It is also a charge that requires a mandatory felony conviction unless the case is reduced or dismissed.

 What type of injury qualifies as serious bodily injury?